-If you like to read, and like to discuss books in a relaxing and informal setting with others who like to read, then join us for our Fireside Chat Book Discussion group.
-This group meets on the 4th Thursday of each month at 6:30 pm in the library by the fireplace.
+If you like to read, and like to discuss books in a relaxing and informal setting with others who like to read, then join us for coffee at our morning Book Break Club.
+This group meets on the 4th Wednesday of each month at 10:30 am in the library by the fireplace.
 Copies of books for discussion are available for check out at the library throughout the month.

-Read reviews and comments about this book at goodreads.com
+Read reviews and more information about this book at Goodreads.com